 Some people with long-term complex health needs qualify for free social care.
 This is arranged and funded solely by the NHS.
 It is known as NHS continuing healthcare.

-The service assesses individuals over the age of 18 for their eligibility to receive NHS Continuing Healthcare.
-The criteria applied are the National Framework for NHS Continuing Healthcare which is revised and updated periodically by the Department of Health.
+Individuals over the age of 18.
+They must be assessed for their eligibility to receive NHS continuing healthcare.
+The criteria applied are the National Framework for NHS Continuing Healthcare.
+This is revised and updated periodically by the Department of Health.

 Referrals are accepted from patients and their representatives, health and social care professionals and care providers.

 If you are registered with a GP in Norwich, North Norfolk, South Norfolk and West Norfolk:

 For further information visit South Norfolk CCG.

 If you are registered with a GP in Great Yarmouth and Waveney:

 For further information visit Great Yarmouth and Waveney CCG.

 NHS continuing healthcare is only available once a child reaches their eighteenth birthday.
 For a young person in transition to adult services, the NHS continuing healthcare team must be alerted so the need for the service can be considered.
 In most cases this happens between the child’s seventeenth and eighteenth birthday.
 This is to ensure that commissioning of care is efficient and effective throughout the transition.